Leckar/Leckar/README.md

 ### 👋 Heya, I’m Gustavo Leckar!

 - 🌱 I’m currently learning web development at Trybe;
-- 👀 I’m interested in learning web development;
+- 👀 I’m most interested in working with TypeScript and Node.JS, regardless of database and ORM;
 - 🤝 I’m open to collaborate with any interesting projects I can in order to gain knowledge and experience;
 - 📫 You can reach me at gusleckar@gmail.com
 <div>